Kezara666/Plants-Selling-System/README.md

 ## License

-This project is licensed under the [LICENSE NAME HERE] license.
+This project is licensed under the [weedplant.PVT] license.
 See the LICENSE file for details.

-## Acknowledgments

-* Any acknowledgments or credits can go here.